Energy supply

 To create the conditions for an efficient and future-proof energy system based on renewable energy sources, the city is investing:

-• Investments in maintaining and expanding the network infrastructure and storage for electricity and heat.
+• Investments in the maintenance and expansion of grid infrastructure and storage facilities for electricity and heat.

 • Investments in the expansion of the electricity grid.

-• Densification and expansion of the district heating network, especially in areas with very high building density, to offer alternatives to natural gas heating.
+• Densification and expansion of the district heating network, especially in areas with very high building density, to provide alternatives to natural gas heating.

 • Ongoing reduction of the natural gas share in district heating by Wien Energie, with the goal of an independent energy future.
 By 2040, district heating will be completely climate-neutral.

-• Creating planning security for customers, energy providers, and network operators, among other things, through energy spatial planning instruments.
+• Creation of planning security for customers, energy providers, and grid operators, including through energy spatial planning instruments.

-• Enabling and promoting the construction of new photovoltaic systems equivalent to the size of around 100 football fields per year.
-Construction will primarily take place on already developed areas, such as roofs, facades, and other sealed surfaces.
-This advances the energy transition by making Vienna independent of fossil fuels without reducing the high proportion of green space in the city.
+• Facilitation and occasional support for the installation of new photovoltaic systems equivalent to roughly 100 football fields per year as part of the Vienna Solar Power Initiative.
+Installations take place primarily on already built-up areas, such as roofs, facades, and other sealed surfaces.
+This advances the energy transition by making Vienna independent from fossil fuels without reducing the city’s high share of green space.

-• Investments in enhanced energy generation through geothermal heat, as well as groundwater and wastewater.
+• Investments in increased energy generation from geothermal sources as well as ground and wastewater heat.

-• IInvestments in the conversion of district heating supply to renewable energy sources.
+• Investments in converting the district heating supply to renewable energy sources.

 Further information on energy supply in Vienna can be found at: